shanujans/Quantum-Random-Number-Generator/README.md

-# Quantum Random Number Generator (QRNG) - Private Implementation
+# Quantum Random Number Generator (QRNG) - Public View

 ## Project Overview

 This project implements a robust Quantum Random Number Generator (QRNG) utilizing IBM Quantum's cloud-based quantum computers.
 Unlike traditional pseudo-random number generators (PRNGs) which operate on deterministic algorithms, this QRNG leverages the inherent, fundamental randomness of quantum mechanics.
 By measuring qubits in a state of superposition, it produces truly unpredictable bits, making it uniquely suited for applications requiring the highest level of cryptographic security and genuine unpredictability.

-This repository serves as my private technical backbone and operational code for delivering specialized quantum randomness services to clients with critical security and randomness requirements.
+This repository serves as a **public demonstration** of my capabilities in quantum computing and high-security randomness generation.

 ## How It Works: The Quantum Randomness Process